-And with park theatre shows, art exhibitions and stand-up comedy in the open air, London has plenty more outdoor entertainment on offer for you to enjoy.
+And with drive-in cinemas, outdoor theatre shows and open-air art exhibitions, London has plenty more outdoor entertainment on offer for you to enjoy.

-Just remember to stay safe, be responsible and follow social distancing guidelines.
-While out and about, share your London using the #BecauseImALondoner hashtag!
+Just remember to stay safe, be responsible and follow social distancing guidelines when out and about.

 - Get a flavour for the West End, but with an automotive twist!
-Socially distanced musical theatre concert West End Musical Drive-In brings you live performances from the biggest West End stars – to be enjoyed from the comfort of your car or in the outdoor space next to your vehicle.
-Until 24 Oct
+Socially distanced musical theatre concert West End Musical Drive-In brings you live performances from the biggest West End stars – to be enjoyed from your car or in the outdoor space next to your vehicle.
+Various dates

 Outdoor entertainment in London